MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

   - Parameterize the query and execute it by using `sp_executesql`, and pass the value of the variable as a parameter to the query.

-technical
-Saved
-1,307 words

 ## Cardinality Estimation feedback

-Cardinality Estimation (CE) feedback is part of the Intelligent query processing family of features and addresses suboptimal query execution plans for repeating queries when these issues result from incorrect CE model assumptions.
+(Starting with [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)])|, the Cardinality Estimation (CE) feedback is part of the Intelligent query processing family of features and addresses suboptimal query execution plans for repeating queries when these issues result from incorrect CE model assumptions.
 This scenario helps with reducing regression risks related to the default CE when upgrading from older versions of the Database Engine.

 Because no single set of CE models and assumptions can accommodate the vast array of customer workloads and data distributions, CE feedback provides an adaptable solution based on query runtime characteristics.
 CE feedback will identify and use a model assumption that better fits a given query and data distribution to improve query execution plan quality.
 Feedback is applied when significant model estimation errors resulting in performance drops are found.